 The SSC reviewed projections depicting a variety of recruitment, fishing mortality, and discard mortality scenarios.
-The SSC recommended the OFL be based on results of a projection that included recent (last 10 years) average recruitment, a discard mortality rate that accounts for descending device usage based on current and predicted levels of use, a fishing mortality rate of $F{30\%SPR}$ (the fishing mortality rate when the spawning potential ratio equals 30%; a proxy for F{MSY}), and no reallocation of fishing mortality from discards to landings.
+The SSC recommended the OFL be based on results of a projection that included recent (last 10 years) average recruitment (which is higher than the long-term average), a discard mortality rate that assumes descending device usage based on current and predicted levels of use, a fishing mortality rate of F{30%SPR} (the fishing mortality rate when the spawning potential ratio equals 30%; a proxy for F{MSY}), and no reallocation of fishing mortality from discards to landings.
 This projection was run out through 2044 (the last year of the rebuilding plan) to determine if the stock would rebuild within the rebuilding timeframe.
 The projections indicated the stock would rebuild within the rebuilding timeframe.
 Recommended landings and projected discard levels are provided for the next 5 years (Table 1.5.1).
-The SSC additionally recommended that the ABC equal the recommended OFL (i.e., a buffer between the two amounts was not necessary), because the fishing mortality rate used to project OFL ($F{30\% SPR}$) was below the fishing mortality rate that would rebuild the stock ($F{rebuild}$).
+The SSC additionally recommended that the ABC equal the recommended OFL (i.e., a buffer between the two amounts was not necessary), because the fishing mortality rate used to project OFL (F{30%SPR}) was below the fishing mortality rate that would rebuild the stock under the projected conditions (F{rebuild}).

 The current OFL for red snapper is 56,000 fish, and the current ABC is 53,000 fish, based on the SSC's recommendation following the SEDAR 41 stock assessment (2017).
-The total ACL is 42,510 fish (Amendment 43, SAFMC 2017).
+The total ACL is 42,510 fish (Amendment 43, SAFMC 2017c).